mediafinger/Baruco/README.markdown

 #### GRAND UNIFICATION THEORY: WRITING AND RUNNING CODE [day_2_2]
 [Baruco Page](http://baruco.org/agenda/grand-unification-theory-writing-and-running-code)

+* In Smalltalk writing code was a function of the running programm
+* The Editors we use did not evolve that far in the last 50 years
+* Don't obey to tools and process, use them thoughtful
+* Communication is most important
+    * clear
+    * simple
+    * relevant
+    * precise
+    * (medium, tone, safe, open)
+* Think of a programming language as the medium for communication
+* Some aspects of dynamic typed languages...
+* Some Rubinus examples...
+* In future versions of Rubinus it should be able to check the compiled program flow

 ***

 ### Name [@fxn](http://www.twitter.com/fxn)
 #### CONSTANT AUTOLOADING IN RUBY ON RAILS [day_2_3]
 [Baruco Page](http://baruco.org/agenda/constant-autoloading-in-ruby-on-rails)

+* Explaining how Autoload works in Rails under the hood
+* loads of code examples

 ***

 ### Konstantin Haase [@konstantinhaase](http://www.twitter.com/konstantinhaase)
 #### MESSAGE IN A BOTTLE [day_2_4]
 [Baruco Page](http://baruco.org/agenda/message-in-a-bottle)

+* There are more than 50 different Ruby implementations
+* Comparing some methods of the three largest:
+    * MRI: method dispatch
+    * Rubinus: inline caches and JIT
+    * JRuby: invokeddynamic
+* in depth byte code explanation

 ***